School of Criticism and Theory

 The School of Criticism and Theory, now at Cornell University, is a summer program (offered in six-week seminars) in social science and literature.
 It is one of the most influential such programs in the United States to propagate the new dominant stream of "literary-critical-cultural 'theory'."
-The school was co-founded in 1976 by Murray Krieger, a prominent New Critic, at the University of California, Irvine, and has previously been housed at Northwestern University and Dartmouth College.
+The school was co-founded in 1976 by Murray Krieger, a prominent New Critic, and Hazard Adams, a literary critic, at the University of California, Irvine, and has previously been housed at Northwestern University and Dartmouth College.
 In 2011, Cornell hosted it for the thirteenth time.
 In 2002, it was directed by Dominick LaCapra.